• Mental Health

 Healthy Ways to Reduce Symptoms of Depression

-Strategies That Are Unhealthy When Dealing With Depression
+Unhealthy Strategies for Dealing With Depression

 Finding healthy coping skills is key, but avoiding unhealthy coping skills can be even more critical.
 Unhealthy coping skills are challenging to spot at first because they often appear helpful and effective as they offer quick relief, but in time, they lead to unwanted results.

-Unhealthy coping skills to avoid include:
+Unhealthy depression coping skills to avoid include:

-• Spending time with negative people: These people find a way to target your depression and make it worse by blaming, judging, and stalling progress.
+• Spending time with negative people: These people find a way to target your depression and make it worse by blaming, judging, and stalling progress

-• Making too many changes at once: Staying motivated is good, but when people make multiple adjustments at once, it is impossible to know what is helping and what is hurting.
+• Making too many changes at once: Staying motivated is good, but when people make multiple adjustments at once, it is impossible to know what is helping and what is hurting

-• Using alcohol and other drugs: Substance use always leads to increased symptoms and new problems like poor finances, conflict in relationships, and legal troubles.
+• Using alcohol and other drugs: Substance use always leads to increased symptoms and new problems like poor finances, conflict in relationships, and legal troubles

 • Trying to escape from the symptoms: Everyone needs a break from depression, and watching TV, playing video games, or scrolling through social media can supply some escape.
 Some people take this coping skill to the extreme by wasting hours each day with these activities, which leaves little time and energy for focus on improving symptoms.